Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields

 Its exponentiation gives the 2D Schrödinger group,

 Thus, we have applied the canonical-transformation method and reproduced systematically the 2D Schrödinger symmetry, the result obtained in a heuristic manner \cite{BenAchour:2023dgj}.

-We conclude this derivation with three remarks.
+We conclude with three remarks.
 First, the above symmetry holds for the specific choice of the the lapse function \eqref{N1}.
 Second, the Hamiltonian constraint is \textit{not} used to derive the symmetry.
 Third, the constraint itself appears as one of the generators, $\widetilde Q_+=H_g+\frac{c l_p }{2l_s^2}$.
-These three are intertwined in understanding the physical meaning of the symmetry (see Sec.\ref{sec:interpretation}).
+These are involved in understanding the physical meaning of the symmetry (see Secs.\ref{sec:interpretation} and \ref{sec:discussion}).